 The department provides an impressive range of cutting-edge MA and CPD courses, presented in face-to-face, distance learning or mixed mode formats.
 In addition we offer a first class PhD programme and staff are actively involved in an extensive range of innovative, nationally and internationally acclaimed, research and development projects.

-The department's student population is very diverse: students on initial teacher education courses, practising teachers, and a rich and diverse range of international students.
+The department's student population is very diverse: students on initial teacher education programmes, practising teachers, and a rich and diverse range of international students.

 Course contact details